fcambus/logswan/README.md

   plans to format or round them

-Logswan is written with security in mind and is running sandboxed on OpenBSD (using pledge) and on Linux (using seccomp).
+Logswan is written with security in mind and is running sandboxed on OpenBSD (using pledge).
 It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Features